SEC4Group3SofEN/Lab4/LAB4/The Emperor's New Clothes by Hans Christian Andersen.md

 everyone who was unfit for the office he held, or who was extraordinarily simple in character.
 (Phase 1 NUTTAKIT)
 ---
+"These must, indeed, be splendid clothes!" thought the Emperor.
+"Had I such a suit, I might at once find out what men in my realms are unfit for their office, and also be able to distinguish the wise from the foolish!
+This stuff must be woven for me immediately."
+And he caused large sums of money to be given to both the weavers in order that they might begin their work directly.
+So the two pretended weavers set up two looms, and affected to work very busily, though in reality they did nothing at all.
+They asked for the most delicate silk and the purest gold thread;
+put both into their own knapsacks; and then continued their pretended work at the empty looms until late at night.
+(Phase 2 PHATCHARAMAI)
+---
+"I should like to know how the weavers are getting on with my cloth," said the Emperor to himself, after some little time had elapsed; he was, however, rather embarrassed, when he remembered that a simpleton, or one unfit for his office, would be unable to see the manufacture.
+To be sure, he thought he had nothing to risk in his own person; but yet, he would prefer sending somebody else, to bring him intelligence about the weavers, and their work, before he troubled himself in the affair.
+All the people throughout the city had heard of the wonderful property the cloth was to possess; and all were anxious to learn how wise, or how ignorant, their neighbors might prove to be.
+"I will send my faithful old minister to the weavers," said the Emperor at last, after some deliberation, "he will be best able to see how the cloth looks;
+(Phase 3 PHATCHARAMAI)
+---
+So the faithful old minister went into the hall, where the knaves were working with all their might, at their empty looms.
+"What can be the meaning of this?" thought the old man, opening his eyes very wide.
+"I cannot discover the least bit of thread on the looms."
+However, he did not express his thoughts aloud.

+The impostors requested him very courteously to be so good as to come nearer their looms;
+and then asked him whether the design pleased him, and whether the colors were not very beautiful; at the same time pointing to the empty frames.
+The poor old minister looked and looked, he could not discover anything on the looms, for a very good reason, viz: there was nothing there.
+"What!" thought he again.
+"Is it possible that I am a simpleton?
+I have never thought so myself; and no one must know it now if I am so.
+Can it be, that I am unfit for my office?
+No, that must not be said either.
+I will never confess that I could not see the stuff."
+(Phase 4 PHATCHARAMAI)
+---
 "Does not the stuff appear as beautiful to you, as it did to my lord the minister?" asked the impostors of the Emperor's second ambassador; at the same time making the same gestures as before, and talking of the design and colors which were not there.